What are my options when the mortgage payment deferral ends?

 You cannot refinance if you are unable to afford your loan.

-Most lenders will want at least 3 to 6 months of perfect repayments on your home loan to consider your application.
-Some lenders only want a 3-month history, but this is just a few, and likely they will change this policy to avoid getting inundated with new applications.
+- Major lenders will want at least 3 to 6 months of perfect repayments on your home loan to consider your application.

 Switch to interest-only repayments